Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Solution

-- Starter current test: Check amperage draw during cranking
+- Starter current test: Check amperage draw during cranking; excessive draw (over spec) suggests internal starter wear

-- Switch testing: Verify ignition and safety switches operate correctly
+- Switch testing: Verify the ignition and clutch/brake safety switches operate correctly

 DIY Difficulty: Hard | Time: 2–4 hours